malleoz/MKWiiTAS/README.md

   - If user uploads directly, do we have a lists of pre-approved users or do we maintain a moderation process?
 - Create folder hierarchy and establish how to organize BKTs vs. WIPs, and how to handle categories.
 - Determine whether the repo should be public or limited to private chat members who wish to view it
+  - If public, the process of uploading or replacing files is moderated through pull requests, so there is no risk of trolls trying to destroy repo.